 Students in this program will develop a broad range of skills through the study and practice of certified courses in order to develop and lead daily age-appropriate activities for children aimed to help promote social, emotional, physical, cognitive and early literacy development.

-Graduates are eligible to apply for an Early Childhood Educator license from the Ministry of Education and Child Care.
+Graduates are eligible to apply for an Early Childhood Educator Certificate from the Ministry of Education and Child Care.

 This program includes practicum placement.
 This experience within a workplace enables Instructional staff to observe the student in a practice situation while providing the student with the opportunity to gain direct exposure to the chosen career field.

 This diploma in early childhood education will expand upon the skills gained through the Early Childhood Education basic program.
 Greater opportunities exist for those who provide special needs daycare.
 As licensed care expands, caregivers with formal credentials will have better opportunities.

 This specialty provides advanced training in ECE competencies for individuals interested in working with Children With Exceptionalities and Infant and Toddler Care.